Investment fees: why they are critical for your long-term wealth

 Saxo Group

 Investment fees are the costs you pay for accessing financial products and services.
 These fees cover everything from managing your portfolio to executing trades and maintaining your account.
-While they might seem small at first glance, their costs can add up over time, potentially eating into your returns.
+While they might seem small at first glance, their costs can add up over time, reducing net returns compared with returns before fees.

 Every fee you pay reduces the money available to grow your portfolio.
-For example, a stock portfolio earning 8% annually with 1% in fees will deliver only a 7% net return.
-Over decades, this difference can translate into thousands—or even hundreds of thousands—of dollars.
+For example, a stock portfolio earning 8% annually before fees with 1% in fees would result in around a 7% return after fees (ignoring taxes and other costs).
+Over decades, this difference can translate into a large difference in final portfolio value, depending on the amount invested and time period.

 Types of investment fees